paulati/ncomms-24-47757/accelerated_elements/readme.md

 - Step 5: <https://github.com/paulati/cladeAcc/blob/master/R/custom_filtering_step5.R>

-We associate each significant accelerated element obtained from the previous step to a conserved element obtained from step 1 of the pipeline (Conserved elements computation).
+We associate each significant accelerated element obtained from the previous step to a conserved element obtained from [Step 1](#conserved-elements-computation) of the pipeline.

 - Step 6: <https://github.com/paulati/cladeAcc/blob/master/R/custom_filtering_step6.R>

-We filter the set of conserved element set obtained in the previous step, keeping only those that overlap with at least one significantly accelerated region.
+We filter the set of conserved element set obtained in the previous step, keeping only those that overlap with at least one significant accelerated region.

-The result of the filtering process is a set of conserved regions (as defined in Step 1 of the pipeline) that overlaps significant accelerated regions.
+The result of the filtering process is a set of conserved regions (as defined in [Step 1.d](#d.-candidate-regions) of the pipeline) that overlaps significant accelerated regions.

-## 4. Reporting
+## 4. Output

-We defined a "candidate functional element" as a conserved region (i.e., the set of candidate regions where acceleration was evaluated, Pipeline) unified by a distance of less than 20 bp from each other and with a minimum size of 100 bp.
+We defined a "candidate functional element" as a conserved region (i.e., the set of candidate regions where acceleration was evaluated, obtained from  [Filtering](#filtering)) unified by a distance of less than 20 bp from each other and with a minimum size of 100 bp.

 # Examples